Flinders Pier redevelopment project - timber inner section removal

-Why does the inner timber section of jetty need to be removed?
+Why does the inner timber section of pier need to be removed?

 What impact will removing the timber inner section have on the marine life in the area?

-Parks Victoria is committed to protecting the significant marine ecosystem that exists below Flinders Jetty.
-We know many incredible marine species live below the jetty, including the State’s Marine Emblem, the Weedy Seadragon (Phyllopteryx taeniolatus).
-Parks Victoria has commissioned a Flinders Jetty Marine Ecology Survey and Jetty Removal Impact Assessment.
-These reports will describe the marine life under the jetty and identify any potential impacts of jetty removal to the marine life at that location, along with mitigation strategies.
-They will also inform the methodology and applications for approvals such as the planning permit from the Mornington Peninsula Shire and Marine and Coastal consent from the Department of Environment, Land, Water and Planning.
+Parks Victoria is committed to protecting the significant marine ecosystem that exists below Flinders Pier.
+We know many incredible marine species live below the pier, including the Victoria's official marine faunal emblem, the Weedy Seadragon (Phyllopteryx taeniolatus).
+Parks Victoria commissioned a Flinders Pier Marine Ecology and Pier Removal Impact Assessment to describe the marine life under the pier and identify any potential impacts of pier removal to the marine life at that location, along with mitigation strategies.
+It will also inform the methodology and applications for approvals such as the planning permit from the Mornington Peninsula Shire and Marine and Coastal consent from the Department of Environment, Land, Water and Planning.
 See Latest Updates at top of page for current information.

 What impact will removing the timber inner section have on the heritage values of the area?

-Parks Victoria recognises the heritage value the jetty contributes to precinct character and is committed to ensuring these values are preserved through appropriate management.
-While the Flinders Jetty (old and new section), is not listed on the Victorian Heritage Register, a portion of the jetty is covered under the Mornington Peninsula Heritage Overlay.
+Parks Victoria recognises the heritage value the pier contributes to precinct character and is committed to ensuring these values are preserved through appropriate management.
+While the Flinders Pier (timber and concrete section), is not listed on the Victorian Heritage Register, a portion of the pier is covered under the Mornington Peninsula Heritage Overlay.
 Any proposed changes or development are subject to Planning Approval from the Mornington Peninsula Shire.
-Parks Victoria has commissioned a Heritage Impact Assessment to take the significance of this asset into account when considering the proposed removal of the old jetty.
-It will inform the methodology and applications for relevant approvals such as the Mornington Peninsula Heritage Overlay (HO330) planning permit application.
+Parks Victoria has commissioned a Heritage Impact Assessment to take the significance of this asset into account when considering the proposed removal of the pier and inform the methodology and applications for relevant approvals such as the Mornington Peninsula Heritage Overlay (HO330) planning permit application.
 This assessment is still underway.
 See Latest Updates at top of page for current information.

-Why hasn’t/won’t Parks Victoria maintain the timber inner section of the jetty?
+Why hasn’t/won’t Parks Victoria maintain the timber inner section of the pier?

-In 2010-11, Parks Victoria undertook a $2 million redevelopment at Flinders Jetty.
-This included constructing the 3.2 metre-wide concrete deck parallel to the timber jetty, increasing the jetty’s load capacity and service to the commercial and recreational fleet.
+In 2010-11, Parks Victoria undertook a $2 million redevelopment at Flinders Pier.
+This included constructing the 3.2 metre-wide concrete deck parallel to the timber pier, increasing the pier’s load capacity and service to the commercial and recreational fleet.
 At the time of redevelopment, Parks Victoria did not remove the redundant timber inner section as it still had some service life, with the added benefit of reducing the environmental impact of construction on marine plants and animals while marine growth recolonised on the new piles.
-The future removal of the inner section was identified as a requirement at that time.
-A long-term sustainable approach to the future management of the jetty that delivers the best outcome now and for many years to come is the primary goal of the project.
+The future removal of the inner section was identified as a eventual requirement at that time.
+A long-term sustainable approach to the future management of the pier that delivers the best outcome now and for many years to come is the primary goal of the project.

-Why not use the funds to repair the jetty rather than demolish the old section?
+Why not use the funds to repair the pier rather than demolish the old section?

-The old section of jetty was rebuilt in the 1970s.
-Due to sustained exposure to harsh conditions, the life of a timber jetty is traditionally 30 – 50 years.
-The old section of jetty has reached the end of its life and failing, having been in place for just over 50 years.
-Any effort to repair this failing section of jetty would be costly and only provide a short-term solution.
-As the port manager, Parks Victoria has determined this asset is no longer required for its port operations following the construction of the concrete jetty section.
+The older section of pier was rebuilt in the 1970s.
+Due to sustained exposure to harsh conditions, the life of a timber pier is traditionally 25 – 50 years.
+The older section of pier has reached the end of its life and failing, having been in place for just over 50 years.
+Any effort to repair this failing section would be costly and only provide a short-term solution.
+As the port manager, Parks Victoria has determined this asset is no longer required for its port operations following the construction of the concrete section.

-Why has the timber inner section of jetty been considered unsafe?
+Why has the timber inner section of pier been considered unsafe?

-Can I still access the end of Flinders Jetty?
+Can I still access the end of Flinders Pier?

 Yes.
-The closure of the timber inner section does not impact access or use of Flinders Jetty.
-Pedestrians and vehicles can use the adjacent concrete deck to access the first landing, then cross over to the structurally sound timber section extending to the jetty head to experience the full 327 metre length of the jetty.
+The current closure of part of the timber inner section does not impact access or use of Flinders Pier.
+Pedestrians and vehicles can use the adjacent concrete deck to access the first landing, then cross over to the structurally sound timber section extending to the pier head to experience the full 327 metre length of the pier.

-When will the closed timber inner section be removed?
+When will the timber inner section be removed?

 Parks Victoria is currently reviewing the potential impacts of removal, including all statutory approval requirements, as well as heritage, marine and coastal, amenity and financial implications to inform the methodology and scope.
 Removal is subject to statutory planning approvals.
 The process from planning through to approvals and works is expected to take approximately 12 months.

-What is the extent of the heritage value of the jetty?
+What is the extent of the heritage value of the pier?

-What approvals are required to remove the timber inner section of jetty?
+What approvals are required to remove the timber inner section of pier?

-As the jetty is subject to a heritage overlay, planning approval to demolish the jetty is required from the relevant statutory planning authority which is the Mornington Peninsula Shire.
+As the pier is subject to a heritage overlay, planning approval to demolish the jetty is required from the relevant statutory planning authority which is the Mornington Peninsula Shire.
 Marine and Coastal Act Consent from the Department of Environment, Land, Water and Planning (DELWP) is also required given the Crown Land status and coastal proximity of the asset.
 Parks Victoria will also assess whether a referral under the Environment Protection and Biodiversity Conservation Act 1999 (Commonwealth) is required.
-Parks Victoria is required to undertake community engagement as part of the application process.

-Is it safe to walk or swim underneath the closed section of jetty?
+Is it safe to walk or swim underneath the closed section of pier?

 Yes, for now.
-Closure of part of the timber inner section has removed loading on the jetty reducing the likelihood of significant or catastrophic structural failure in the immediate future.
+Closure of part of the timber inner section has removed loading on the pier reducing the likelihood of significant or catastrophic structural failure in the immediate future.